eembc/energyrunner/README.md

 * [Linux](https://www.eembc.org/ulpmark/runner/linux.tar.gz)

 The latest version is 3.0.0-RC26 uploaded on 22-MAR-2021 at about 12:28AM PST.
 The significant change is lowering the timeout window for the `bload` of each image, since USB/serial latency can vary depending on the host system load.

+### Tutorial Videos

+There are also two videos to accompany the energy measurement process.
+[Part one](https://www.youtube.com/watch?v=4Tvf-GnYHoc) explains how to connect the hardware described in this document.
+[Part two](https://www.youtube.com/watch?v=fUmDLY7MJxQ) explains how to use the runner to make an energy measurement.

 ## Current Status / TODO